 Tips for Making Your College Room Home

 As classes begin at our local colleges, many students will be excited about classes, activities, meeting new roommates, and decorating their dorm rooms and apartments for the upcoming year.
-For all students, but especially for freshman, it is important to make the dorm or apartment room as comfortable and homey as possible.
+For all students, but especially for freshmen, it is important to make the dorm or apartment room as comfortable and homey as possible.

-“College dorm rooms may not seem very much like home for the college student on move in day,” according to the experts at DormCo.com, an online college dorm supplies superstore.
+“College dorm rooms may not seem very much like home for the college student on move-in day,” according to the experts at DormCo.com, an online college dorm supplies superstore.
 “The college student will be moving into a new environment and the dorm room will have a lot of different features than the college student’s room at home.”

 Local stores are already stocking up on college living essentials to make the college room feel more like home, so if you have a student headed back to school, check out these tips for adding big style to even the smallest spaces.

 Whether your college home is a dorm room or an apartment, space is home while you are there.
 It’s where you will sleep, study, and hang out with friends.
 Since sleep is important for good health and academic performance, let’s start there.